 Kate Towle is a youth advocate, consultant and writing coach who works with schools, youth organizations and emerging non-profits to generate best practices to engage youth as intercultural leaders and social innovators.
 Kate’s idea to support Minnesota youth on their own model for civic and intercultural leadership, won her the 2011 St. Paul Foundation’s Facing Race Idea Challenge.
 Kate coaches young leaders as they foster strong identity development; leadership in inter-cultural bridging; and inter-generational discovery around the youth’s experiences in life and in the classroom.
 By linking youth to progressive programs like St. Mary’s Culturally-Responsive Teaching Program, Kate helps them learn alongside adults how to impact positive change—via peer dialogues, public speaking, publishing, media and artwork.
 Kate actively collaborate with community partners who invite youth to “teach” the public about their experiences in life and in the classroom.

 Ryan C. Van Wyk, Psy.D. is a licensed clinical psychologist practicing in St. Louis Park and St. Paul, Minnesota.
 He is the founder of MN Trauma Project, an organization that aims to increase accessibility to trauma informed care in the state of MN.
-Ryan is a Captain and behavioral health officer in the MN Army National Guard.
-He currently works full time for Melrose Center, an eating disorders treatment center, where he is one of the lead therapists in a co-occurring disorders program treating eating disorders and substance use disorders.
+Ryan is a veteran, currently with the rank of Major, serving as a behavioral health officer in the MN Army National Guard.
+He is the Specialty Lead in the Mental Health Services Center at North Memorial Health in Robbinsdale, MN.